Before installing Windows Small Business Server (SBS) 2011, make sure your computer meets the minimum system requirements.

 Note: This might take a while, and your computer may restart during the process, which is normal

-Step 10: To set your server’s date, time, and time zone settings, click Open Date and Time to verify the clock and time zone settings.
+Step 9: Once installation’s complete, you can configure your SBS 2011 operating system.
+To set your server’s date, time, and time zone settings, click Open Date and Time to verify the clock and time zone settings.
 Make your changes then click Next

 Step 11: You’ll now have the option to download any current updates.
 It’s a good idea to do this now; otherwise, you can come back to it later.

-It’ll then ask you to enter your company’s information, which will also configure your server tools.
+Step 12: You’ll then be asked you to enter your company’s information, which will also allow Setup to configure your server tools.
 Enter these details now and then click Next.

 Note: you can also edit these later through your Windows SBS Console

 Step 13: Create names for your Server and Internal domain.
 The internal domain separates your internal network from the external network (on the Internet) and lets you manage access to your network’s resources (e.g., user accounts, shared folders, etc)

 Note: You can't change the server or domain names later so make sure to enter these correctly.
 Server names should be unique for each different server.

 Step 14: You’ll now be prompted to set up a new Administrator account.
 Remember to choose a unique Administrator username, and strong password then click Next.